Dedicated experts with a proven record of success.

 Prior to Lunar Startups, Danielle served as the founding staff of Impact Hub Minneapolis St. Paul for three years, building a community of social entrepreneurs and changemakers.
 In her role, she also worked with a coalition of programs, organizations, and individuals to strengthen the entrepreneurial ecosystem in MSP.

 As a generalist, her experience and expertise span a wide range of specialties including human-centered design, evaluation, facilitation, program design, community building, marketing, partnership development, and digital media design, all driven by a bias towards collaboration.
-In her role as Senior Program Manager at Lunar Startups, Danielle is leading a human-centered design approach, putting diverse entrepreneurs at the center of the program.
+In her role as Managing Director at Lunar Startups, Danielle is leading a human-centered design approach, putting diverse entrepreneurs at the center of the program.

-As the flagship program of the Glen Nelson Center at American Public Media, we are supported by an expert staff of professionals dedicated to co-creating a community of innovators.
-Meet the Glen Nelson Center team behind Lunar Startups
+Lunar Startups is supported by an expert staff of professionals dedicated to co-creating a community of innovators at the Glen Nelson Center at American Public Media.
+Meet the Glen Nelson Center team behind Lunar Startups.

 Jeff is an innovator and a seasoned entrepreneur, having founded three startups during his career.
 Most recently, Jeff launched the sustainable toy brand YOXO out of a 200-square-foot office in St. Paul and grew it into a multi-million dollar company with distribution at major retailers throughout North America.
 In 2017, Jeff rejoined the American Public Media Group as general partner and head of corporate development at the Glen Nelson Center, a startup accelerator.